Akaroa Museum banner 0001 Exhibitions FillWzExNDAsMzIwXQ

 A sailor and explorer, he won renown through his navigation of the boat James Caird across the Southern Ocean in 1916, ultimately saving the men of Ernest Shackleton’s Imperial Trans-Antarctic Expedition (1914-17) after their ship Endurance was crushed by ice.

-He was also awarded the Distinguished Service Order medal twice during the First World War, among other achievements on his rather extraordinary curriculum vitae(external link).
+He was also awarded the Distinguished Service Order medal twice during the First World War, among other achievements on his rather extraordinary curriculum vitae.

 With all the daring-do in a life of exploration and risk-taking, it might come as a surprise to find that Frank Worsley also had a creative side.